Senior Syntax

 Piecewise Expressions

-When defining a function with multiple cases, use \begin{cases}...\end{cases}
+When defining a function with multiple cases, use \begin{cases}...\end{cases}.
+Rows are separated by \\ and & indicates alignment.

 Example: